SparkPost/support-docs/content/analyst/inbox-and-design-tracker/getting-started-with-alerts.md

 	+ **ISP** can be set for a specific service provider on deliverability thresholds and throttling
 	+ **Profile Types**

 		- **Account Profiles** can be created to include all the domains on your account.
 This is helpful for accounts with 100+ domains.
-Here's a [video tutorial](https://youtu.be/pD_OWfZMMxw) on how to create an Account Profile.
 		- **User Profile** are profiles unique to your own workspace.
 * **Method(s)** is where you want the alerts to go.
 We recommend email or [Slack](/analyst/inbox-and-design-tracker/configuring-slack-for-inbox-tracker), so multiple people can keep an eye on your alerts.
 * **Schedule** is how often you want the system to check/notify you of your alert criteria.
 Note that some deliverability threshold alerts can fire prematurely without collecting all data if set to *Hourly*